Mikroways/windows-packer-terraform-libvirt/README.md

 git clone https://github.com/rgl/windows-vagrant packer/ cd packer
 ```
+> Note that cloning this repo into `packer/` sub folder into this repo will be
+> ignored.

 When inside packer directory, you can follow repository documentation, but if
 you are anxious to start virtualising keep going: